Flight Attendant Memories

 As Flight Attendants, our travel assignments were based directly on our seniority with the company.
-During this hiring frenzy even a week's seniority was enough to put a crew member in charge.
-On one flight to Detroit, all us were new hires of less than six weeks.
-With a crew of five on board a 727 series jet, two usually worked first class and the other three Coach.
-Among the three, assignments were given to work the galley, run meal trays or serve beverages.
-Although we covered each other in these jobs, the senior among us assigned us our duties for the flight.
+Sometimes, seniority on flights was determined by a person's birth date which could put that crew member in charge.
+On one flight to Detroit, all of us were rookies with less than six weeks on the job.
+With a crew of five on board a 727 series jet, two crew members worked first-class while the other three worked coach.
+One would work the galley, one would run meal trays and the third would serve beverages.
+Although we covered each other in these jobs, the senior crew member assigned the duties for the flight.

-Rookies like myself would end up with a monthly schedule of nine specific days off scattered throughout the month.
-The other days of the month we were on twenty-four hour call and had to be ready to take off at any time, although, we might not be called out at all.
+Rookies like me would end up with a monthly schedule of nine specific days off scattered throughout the month.
+The other days of the month we were on twenty-four-hour call and had to be ready to take off at any time, although, we might not be called out at all.
 Most of the time we'd get at least a few hours notice of an upcoming trip or sometimes even an assignment for the next day.
-It was nice to get away from the land line phone (there were no cell phones) for a few hours without worrying.
+It was nice to get away from the landline phone (there were no cell phones) for a few hours without worrying.
 Like expectant mothers, we lived with a packed suitcase by the door in order to head out on short notice.

 Kansas City Meal Runs